 Hello!
 Welcome!
 Let me cut to the point and tell you about me, the purpose of this blog, and my motivation to start this journey…

-My name is Amber and I am 22 years old, a recent college graduate from Central Michigan University with a Bachelor’s degree in Therapeutic Recreation and Psychology.
-I am currently in the process of going back to attend a graduate Master’s program for Counseling Psychology, while working full time as an inpatient psychiatric recreational therapist and LOVE my job, but have quickly realized how important it is to keep my own mental health in check while I am helping others.
+My name is Amber and I am 22 years old, a recent college graduate from Central Michigan University with a Bachelor’s degree in both Therapeutic Recreation and Psychology.
+I am currently in the process of going back to attend a graduate Master’s program for Counseling Psychology, while working full time as an inpatient psychiatric CTRS (Certified Therapeutic Recreation Specialist).
+I love my job, but have quickly realized how important it is to keep my own mental health in check while I am helping others.
 Everyone at some point experiences stress, anxiety, feelings of depression, and other mind-consuming symptoms.
-My goal for this blog is to provide resources, printables, videos, articles, and personal blog posts about my experiences from The Inside, Out…inside of the opportunity to work at an inpatient psychiatric hospital providing therapy to others, out into the world for struggling individuals to utilize resources to keep themselves out of a hospital, or just be generally happier and more proactive at listening to what their emotional health needs are.
+My goal for this blog is to provide resources, printables, videos, articles, and personal blog posts about my experiences – from The Inside, Out…inside of the opportunity to work at an inpatient psychiatric hospital providing therapy to others, out into the world for struggling individuals to utilize resources to keep themselves out of a hospital, or just be generally happier and more proactive at listening to what their emotional health needs are.
 Essentially, I teach coping skills to people who are struggling within themselves to cope or use appropriate means to cope.
 I don’t always practice what I preach, and I want this account to hold me accountable to be happier and more positive myself.
 Psychology and mental illnesses have always been my passion; it always sparks my interest and makes me want to give a helping hand.
 Regardless of upbringing, environment, success, etc… I believe everyone needs help or reminders every once in a while.

 Please feel free to email me or comment on anything I post – but I ask that it is positive, constructive, and uplifting.
 Contact directly at email@example.com